francispotter/busy-mirror/README.md

 - With designated items from the `plans` queue

 If no items are designated, and there is no `--today` option, no tasks will be activated.

+## The `finish` command

+Like `defer`, the `finish` command only works on the `tasks` queue.
+It removes the designated Task (or the top task if none is designated) from the queue and adds it to the `done` queue, with today's date to indicate when it was completed.

 ### Projects and the `start` command